grandstaish/paperparcel/README.md

 *Note: this section is only relevant if you are using PaperParcel without the assitance of AutoValue or Kotlin's data classes.*

 PaperParcel 2.0 uses no reflection at all.
 Because of that, all of the fields that PaperParcel is going to process need to follow a few loose conventions in order for PaperParcel to know how to read your fields, and how to fully re-instantiate your models at creation time.
-Any failure to follow these conventions will result in a compile-time error with a clear message informing you of what is wrong.
+Any failure to follow these conventions will result in a compile time error with a clear message informing you of what is wrong.

 #### Reading Fields